bveldhuyzen/bolus-sim/README.md

 On these bolus suggestions if_then will be applied according to user settings and entries.

-Please mind that bolus calculators that do not distinguish between meal IOB and correction IOB, or use no similar method to track ongoing carbohydrate bolus activity, are deprecated.
-Same goes for single formula methods.

 #
 7. Determining what bolus suggestion is suitable for the situation of the user